Updated: Jun 5

 Tips for Visiting the Northern End of Sandy Hook

 What's New: McFly's on the Hook opened April 1 near the Lighthouse, serving food, snacks, beverages and ice cream.

 Access & Parking: State Route 36 is the only access to the park via car.
 The majority of the 4,000 parking spaces are located at the northern end.
 From Lot M, hike for the best view of the New York City skyline.
-Admission is $15 per car from Memorial Day to Labor Day.
+The park service announced on April 22, 2021 that daily admission is now $20 per car from Memorial Day to Labor Day and $100 for the season.
+There is no fee for people walking, running or biking into the park.
 The Seastreak Ferry operates summer service from Manhattan directly to Sandy Hook on the bay side near Fort Hancock and the Coast Guard station.

 Amenities: A new permanent food option, McFly's on the Hook, just opened near the Lighthouse.
 In the summer, food trucks can be found scattered in Parking Lots B, C & D. Changing rooms and toilets